Home | Hunts | General Info | Rates | Stories | Links | References | What to Bring | Contact Us | Video | Policy

 About Our Fall Bear Hunts - No Dogs, No Bait!

 arizona archery hunting for bearOur bear hunts are "fair chase" in the purist form!
 Although every one of our big game hunts can be considered challenging, this is considered the most challenging hunt that we offer.
 Dogs or bait are not used on this hunt.
 We use two main techniques to harvest our bears, the spot-and-stalk method and the calling method.
 As a primary hunting technique, we hike to a good vantage point where a few square miles of terrain can be seen at one time.
 When a bear is amongst the sparse vegetation, it can be observed at very long distances using high-powered binoculars.
 We occasionally spot bears up to 2 miles away since it is such a vast area.
 Once a good bear is spotted, we plan our stalk.
 Rifle shots can sometimes be across big canyons, so a Harris bipod, good high-power riflescope, and a big, flat-shooting caliber is recommended.
 Lightweight rifles are also needed in this very rough terrain.
 Since bears are such tough animals, we prefer that hunters use the larger 7mm to .30 caliber cartridges, such as 7mm magnums, .30-06, or .300 magnums.
 Rifles should be topped with high power variable scopes, like 3-18X, 4.5-14X, or 6.5-20X.
 Boat tail bullets from 160g to 190g are perfect for this type of bear hunting.
 Rifle shots average 300 yards, but be prepared for any distance (longer or shorter) if the need arrises.
-If you are a bowhunter, this spot and stalk bear hunt is the ultimate challenge.
+If you are a bowhunter, this spot n' stalk and/or calling-style bear hunt is the ultimate challenge.
 Stalking within bow range of a big Arizona bear can be a very thrilling experience!
 Bow shots average 35 yards, but be prepared for closer or further distances if the need arises.
 Bowhunters should bring a spare set of nerves!

 As a secondary technique, we use calling.
 Sometimes black bears prefer to stay in the mesquite, manzanita, oak and juniper slopes where they eat the beans, berries or acorns.
 These areas have thick vegetation and allow for limited glassing.
 If this is where the bears are located at the time of your hunt, we may use limited glassing and a predator call.
 This technique is an exciting way to pull a bear out of the brush and within shooting distance.
 Some hunters have shot their bears after they came charging to less than 9 steps!